-We their permission are pleased to include information from the INFOMAR project about where the ship is located.
+We permission, we are pleased to include information from the INFOMAR project about where the ship is located.

 The Wreck is Location 7km South of Ram Head.
 Coordinates -07° 41’ 20.77” W 51° 52’ 51.82” N and at a water depth of 33 m.